When it comes to building decks, the most important aspect needs to be their safety.

 So, what deck footings are right for you?

-Based on the different footing types we mentioned above, the Bell Pier and Pier and Footing options are probably your best bet if you want something safe and reliable.
+Based on the different types of deck footings we mentioned above, the Bell Pier and Pier and Footing options are probably your best bet if you want something safe and reliable.
 But to pour concrete footings, there are many other factors that professionals take into consideration.

 It’s up to you to decide how much you want to invest in your deck’s safety, but if you need professional advice, we’re here for you.